-When a child under the age of 16 (under 18 if disabled) is cared for 28 days or more by someone who is not their parent or a close relative this is called a private fostering arrangement.
-It is a private arrangement as it is one made without the involvement of a local authority, between a parent and a carer.
+When a child under the age of 16 (under 18 if disabled) is cared for 28 days or more by someone who is not their parent or a close relative, this is called a private fostering arrangement.
+It's a private arrangement as it's one made without the involvement of a local authority, between a parent and a carer.
 Such a carer is called a private foster carer and the child or young person is considered to be 'privately fostered'.

 What you must do

 The law requires you to notify Southwark Children's Services within 6 weeks of: